Xi'an International Trade & Logistics Park

 Xi'an International Trade & Logistics Park (XITLP; 西安国际港务区) is an industrial park located in Xi'an, Shaanxi Province, China, serving as free trade zone dry port.

 History

 The park was founded in 2008 to create a transport hub in the inland water areas surrounding Xi'an.
+The park's development was explicitly conceived to be a model of logistics-based urbanization.
+The park is approximately a 35 square mile area in northeast Xi'an.

+The park brings together a dry port and rail container center.
 The Longhai Railway is located in the Xi'an International Trade & Logistics Park.
 It is the most busiest railway heading to China's Central plains.